MScholtes/PS2EXE/README.md

 Output.exe -extract:C:\Output.ps1
 ```
 will decompile the script stored in Output.exe.
+Even if you use the `NoSepcialArgsHandling` parameter, the entire script is explicitly visible to the .net decompiler.
+So never store passwords in your scripts!

 ### Script variables:
 Since PS2EXE converts a script to an executable, script related variables are not available anymore.
 Especially the variable $PSScriptRoot is empty.